 Even so, by 1940 the British had decided to reduce the garrison of Hong Kong to little more than symbolic size.
 However, Air Chief Marshal Sir Robert Brooke-Popham, commander-in-chief of the British Far East Command, argued that limited reinforcements could allow the garrison to delay a Japanese attack, gaining the British time for the improvement of their defences elsewhere in the Far East.
-Prime Minister Winston Churchill and the senior command of the British army designated Hong Kong as an outpost, and initially decided against the despatch of more troops to the colony, but in September 1941 reversed their decision and argued that reinforcement would both serve as a military deterrent to the Japanese and reassure the Chinese nationalist leader Generalissimo Chiang Kai-shek that the UK was genuinely interested in holding the colony.
+Churchill and the senior command of the British army designated Hong Kong as an outpost, and initially decided against the despatch of more troops to the colony, but in September 1941 reversed their decision and argued that reinforcement would both serve as a military deterrent to the Japanese and reassure the Chinese nationalist leader Generalissimo Chiang Kai-shek that the UK was genuinely interested in holding the colony.

 In the autumn of 1941 the British government accepted a Canadian offer for the despatch of two infantry battalions and a brigade headquarters (1,975 men) to reinforce the garrison of Hong Kong garrison.
 This 'C' Force arrived on 16 November on board the troopship Awatea and the armed merchant cruiser Prince Robert.
 This Canadian reinforcement lacked some of its equipment as the ship carrying its vehicles was diverted to Manila, in the Philippine islands group, at the outbreak of war.
-The Canadian battalions were the Royal Rifles of Canada from Quebec and 1/Winnipeg Grenadiers from Manitoba: the former had served only in Newfoundland and Saint John, New Brunswick, before their transfer to Hong Kong, and the latter had been posted to Jamaica.
+The Canadian battalions were the Royal Rifles of Canada from Quebec and 1/Winnipeg Grenadiers from Manitoba: the former had served only in Newfoundland and St John, New Brunswick, before their transfer to Hong Kong, and the latter had been posted to Jamaica.
 As a result, most of the Canadians did not have much field experience before arriving in Hong Kong, and with their lack of vehicles and other equipment could be deployed only in the static defence role.

 The 'C' (ii) attack by Lieutenant General Tadayoshi Sano’s combat-experienced 38th Division (228th Regiment, 229th Regiment and 230th Regiment, the 10th Independent Mountain Artillery Regiment as well as a mass of supporting units all with a higher-than-typical complement of motor vehicles) of Lieutenant General Tadashi Sakai’s 23rd Army, supported by almost 100 aircraft of the army’s 45th Air Regiment based at Tien Flo air base outside Canton, began shortly after 08.00 on 8 December, less than eight hours after 'Ai'.
 The flotilla-strength Hong Kong Attack Force (the destroyers Ikazuch and Inazuma and the torpedo boats Hiyodori, Kari, Kasasagi and Kiji) of Vice Admiral Masaichi Niimi’s Canton-based 2nd China Fleet of Vice Admiral Mineichi Koga’s Shanghai-based China Area Fleet enforced a sea blockade.
 The Japanese commanders had accurate intelligence on the latest British dispositions from Japanese agents operating across the border and from paid Triad agents in Kowloon and Victoria.

 The British, Canadian and Indian forces, supported by the Hong Kong Volunteer Defence Corps and commanded by Major General C. M. Maltby, resisted the attack but were outnumbered by nearly 4/1 as the Japanese had deployed some 52,000 men to the British-led defence’s 14,000 men, who also lacked their opponents' recent combat experience.
-The defence was centred on three British battalions (Queens Own Royal West Kent Regiment, 2/Royal Scots (The Royal Regiment) and 1/Middlesex Regiment, a machine gun battalion occupying the many defensive pillboxes round the territory), two Indian battalions (5/7th Rajput Regiment and 2/14th Punjab Regiment), the two Canadian battalions, the Hong Kong Chinese Regiment (one infantry battalion) and various infantry companies of Hong Kong Volunteer Defence Corps.
+The defence was centred on three British battalions (The Queens Own Royal West Kent Regiment, 2/Royal Scots (The Royal Regiment) and 1/The Middlesex Regiment, a machine gun battalion occupying the many defensive pillboxes round the territory), two Indian battalions (5/7th Rajput Regiment and 2/14th Punjab Regiment), the two Canadian battalions, the Hong Kong Chinese Regiment (one infantry battalion) and various infantry companies of Hong Kong Volunteer Defence Corps.
 The coast-defence artillery was manned by the 8th and 12th Coast Regiments of the Royal Artillery, and other artillery assets were the 5th Anti-Air Regiment of the Royal Artillery, the 956th Defence Battery of the Royal Artillery, the 1st Hong Kong Regiment of the Hong Kong and Singapore Royal Artillery, and various artillery batteries of the Hong Kong Volunteer Defence Corps.

-Hong Kong also lacked adequate naval defence, for there were only three destroyers under the command of Commodore A. C. Collinson and the eight boats of the 2nd Motor Torpedo Boat Flotilla with which to tackle any offensive action which might be delivered by the warplanes of Vice Admiral Masaichi Niimi’s altogether more powerful 2nd China Expeditionary Fleet.
+Hong Kong also lacked adequate naval defence, for there were only three destroyers under the command of Commodore A. C. Collinson and the eight boats of the 2nd Motor Torpedo Boat Flotilla with which to tackle any offensive action which might be delivered by the warplanes of Niimi’s altogether more powerful 2nd China Expeditionary Fleet.

 The Japanese bombed Kai Tak on 8 December, their 12 bombers destroying two of the three Wildebeest and the two Walrus machines.
-The attack also destroyed several civil aircraft including all but two of the aircraft used by the Air Unit of the Hong Kong Volunteer Defence Corp.
+The attack also destroyed several civil aircraft including all but two of the aircraft used by the Air Unit of the Hong Kong Volunteer Defence Corps.
 The RAF and Air Unit personnel from then on fought as ground troops.
 Two of the three remaining destroyers were ordered to leave Hong Kong for Singapore, leaving the island colony with only one destroyer, the elderly Thracian, four gunboats, eight motor torpedo boats and a few armed patrol craft.